dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 `"project": {"key": "<value>", ...}`

-The `project` object contains all resources and properties of the ontology.
+The `project` object contains all resources and properties of the ontology as well as some information about the project.
 It requires all the following data fields:

 - shortcode
 - shortname